shaefner-usgs/easy-web-forms/README.md

 ## Introduction

-Easy Web Forms is a PHP library that simplifies the process of creating web-based forms.
-The library creates the HTML for the form, processes it, and stores results in a MySQL database.
+Easy Web Forms is a PHP library that simplifies building web-based forms.
+It creates the form's HTML and processes submits.
+On success, the results are displayed as HTML and stored in a MySQL database.
 Both client- and server-side validation are built-in and straightforward to configure.

 [Demo](https://shaefner-usgs.github.io/easy-web-forms/demo.html)

 ## Requirements

-PHP and MySQL
+PHP and MySQL.

 ## Getting Started